 At the beginning, it was just an auxiliary device.
 But the continued refinement for meeting the energy density need for smartphones at an affordable price has led opened a new opportunity.
 The lithium-ion battery has now become a target to change the gasoline technology core of automobiles.
 Economically, lithium-ion battery-based energy storage is also becoming a feasible option for storing energy.
 It will be dealing with intermittent renewable energy sources.
 As a result, the lithium-ion battery technology core has been showing the potential to change the technology core of the way we produce and use energy.
-It’s will likely cause disruptive effects in major industries such as automobile, energy production and consumption, and petroleum.
-Hence, like the past, `the fourth industrial revolution will likely kick start by changing the energy technology core.
+It’s will likely cause disruptive effects in major industries such as automobiles, energy production and consumption, and petroleum.
+Hence, like the past, `the Fourth Industrial Revolution will likely kick start by changing the energy technology core.

 Mobile communication and 5G

-AI and Intelligent Machines posing further threat to vulnerability of America’s technology superiority
+AI and Intelligent Machines posing a further threat to the vulnerability of America’s technology superiority

-Over the last 70 years, America got significant millage through military R&D led commercial innovation capability development.
+Over the last 70 years, America got significant millage through military R&D-led commercial innovation capability development.
 In fact, it was articulated by Dr. Vannevar Bush’s report, commissioned by President Roosevelt.
-However, during the same period, Sony led Japanese companies demonstrated the model to cause disruption to high-performing firms by changing technology core out of emerging ones.
-Gaining a leadership role being a follower appears to be a highly powerful strategy demonstrated by the Japanese.
+However, during the same period, Sony led Japanese companies demonstrated a different model.
+It is to cause disruption to high-performing firms by changing technology core out of emerging ones.
+In retrospect, gaining a leadership role being a follower appears to be a highly powerful strategy demonstrated by the Japanese.
 It seems that the Chinese Government and firms after scaling up this model of Japan.
 Hence, upon losing firms like Kodak, RCA, DEC, GE’s lighting division, and many more, the large-scale vulnerability of America’s technology superiority appears to be a real possibility.